-Altered Variable Dataset concerned Altered wave Type of alteration Description of the alteration - - - - - also necessary to exclude available regional information, excluding the German states and information about East/West Germany.
-To protect the data, neither family relationships in the household nor the first names of the household members are part of the scientific use file.
-References to the household structure are provided, however, by generated variables.
-For example, the household and benefit unit type (hhtyp, bgtyp), indicator variables on partners in the household (apartner; epartner), indicator variables pointing to parents, partners in the household (zmhh; zvhh; zparthh) and various indicator variables for parents (mhh; vhh) or children of the target person (e.g. ekind) living in the household are provided.
-The following table provides an overview of the variables concerned and the process of anonymisation in each dataset.
+Altered Variable Dataset concerned Altered wave Type of alteration Description of the alteration - - - - - vhh^{45}) or children of the target person (e.g. $ekind^{46}$) living in the household are provided.
+The following table provides an overview of the variables concerned and the process of anonymisation47 in each dataset.
 The following tables provide the anonymised variables for the employment spell dataset and the KINDER-dataset.